-Job announcements will be posted through various outlets including hiring fairs, the 21st Century School Buildings Plan website, local media, and through the Mayor’s Office of Employment Development.
+Job announcements will be posted through various outlets including hiring fairs, the 21st Century School Buildings Program website, local media, and through the Mayor’s Office of Employment Development.

 Baltimore City residents can visit Mayor’s Office of Employment Development (MOED) for early job notifications and pre-screening.

 All other applicants can find advertised job opportunities on the Mayor’s Office of Employment Development (MOED) website and through local media.

 Interested persons will be directed to construction firms who will make the final hiring decisions.
 If hired, applicants will be directed to Mayor’s Office of Employment Development (MOED) to undergo Baltimore City Public Schools background check process.
 Results of background check will be provided to applicants and City Schools.
 (See Baltimore City Public School’s selection criteria below.)
 Construction management firms will receive notification of results for final hiring decisions.

 A note for students: Students enrolled in Career and Technology Education Pathways (CTE) participate in work-based learning experiences during high school.
-If you are interested in finding out about working on the 21st Century School Buildings Plan, speak with your CTE teachers, school counselor, or school leader.
+If you are interested in finding out about working on the 21st Century School Buildings Program, speak with your CTE teachers, school counselor, or school leader.

 Is there a selection criteria?